learn-co-students/linear-regression-pair-west-ds-082420/README.md

 We are able to address the following questions from above:

-1. Does various predicting factors which has been chosen initially really affect the Life expectancy?
+1. Do various predicting factors which have been chosen initially really affect the Life expectancy?
 What are the predicting variables actually affecting the life expectancy?

 With only 3 features we are able to explain about 71% of the variance in life expectancy.
 This indicates that these factors truly are explanatory.
 More analysis is required to understand how much additional explanatory power would be provided by incorporating additional features into the model.